HackYourFuture-CPH/boilerplate-for-fp/setting-up-instructions.md

 git remote -v
 ```

-You should now be able to pull changes from the boilerplate master branch by running this command in your newly created repository:
+You should now be able to pull changes from the boilerplate naub branch by running this command in your newly created repository:

-    git pull boilerplate master --allow-unrelated-histories
+    git pull boilerplate main --allow-unrelated-histories

 ### 💥Create